-- Degrassi The Next Generation has had three self-injurers.
-The first was Ellie, who began cutting herself after her father leaves and her mother started drinking again.
+- The first was Ellie, who began cutting herself after her father leaves and her mother started drinking again.
 Eventually, Paige noticed and convinced Ellie to see the school guidance counselor.
 She's implied to have stopped cutting at some point, although she says that she'll always be a cutter, even if she never does it again.

-- Later, Adam (Gracie), a female-to-male transgendered teen, resorts to burning after his mother tries to force him to live as a girl.
+- Later, Adam, a transgender boy, resorts to burning after his mother tries to force him to live as a girl.

 - Campbell cuts himself with an ice skate and jumps off a ledge and breaks his arm.